 We will ask you to fill in a short application form.
 You can send the form to us by email or by post, or we can fill in the form with you over the phone.
-We will then check the form to see if your experiences are within the Inquiry's ToR.
+We will then check the form to see if your experiences are something the Inquiry can look into.

 If the Inquiry can look into your experiences we will contact you as soon as possible.

 You can change your mind at any time if you decide you don't want to talk to us or need more time.

-If the Inquiry cannot look into your experiences we will contact you to explain as soon as possible.
+If the Inquiry cannot look into your experiences we will contact you to discuss this with you as soon as possible.

-Private sessions and witness statements
+Your evidence and witness statements